julianxhokaxhiu/mockups-creator/README.md

 			"path" : "/var/www",
 			// The rsync host of the remote server
 			"host" : "localhost"
+		},
+		"typo3" : {
+			// Typo3 main folder where your extension is going to be saved.
+			// Inside this folder will be created based on your project_name and suffix property below.
+			"path" : "../../../typo3exts/",
+			// Suffix to be appended to the project name when creating the folder "suffix" : "_core"
 		}
+	},
+	// This will be the assets configuration
+	"assets" : {
+		// Tells to build/deploy tasks, the resources and their order to be compiled to a singular JS file "js" : [
+			"bower_components/...",
+			"...",
+			"tpl/js/*.js"
+		]
 	},
 	// Custom template data
 	"data" : {